You may obtain a copy of a Land Record at the Town Clerk's Office for $1 per page or by logging into RecordHub from your home for a fee.

 A marriage license is required by the Marriage Laws of the State of Connecticut.
 You must apply in the Town where the ceremony will be performed.
 No appointment is necessary to apply for a marriage license.
 Marriage licenses are issued between 9 am to 5 pm.
 Monday through Thursday.

 - The online marriage license must be completed prior to coming into the Town Clerk's Office to obtain your license.
 Both parties must appear together in person to complete the marriage license application.

 - You must bring a valid government-issued photo ID (i.e. Driver's License or Passport)

 - The license will only be valid for 65 days from the date the license is issued.
 No exception is allowed.
 If the license is not used in this time period, you MUST begin the process over and reapply.
 You can only apply in the town where the marriage is taking place.

-Applicants 18 years of age or over do not require parental consent to marry in Connecticut.
+Applicants must be 18 years of age or over to marry in Connecticut.

 A full legal name is required, using your legal name at the time of the application.
 No abbreviations, nicknames, or initials.
 The information for the marriage license should appear as it does on your birth certificate, unless you changed your name legally in a previous marriage then that is your legal name unless your divorce decree reverses it, or you had a court-ordered name change.

 The fee for a marriage license is $50 payable by cash or check.
 An additional $20 will be charged for a certified copy of your marriage certificate which will be mailed to you once your license is returned to our office by the officiant after the ceremony is performed.
 Additional certified copies can be requested for a $20 per copy fee.

 For couples choosing to have a Justice of the Peace perform their ceremony, you may contact a Justice of the Peace from the list provided to make arrangements.
 The Town Clerk does not perform marriage ceremonies.

 Not all states have the same requirements.
 Contact the state in which the marriage ceremony is being performed.